dejvoss/cs_msp1_rehab_clinic_refactored/README.md

 Ewelina: I expect to show for people what treatments i am doing and how to found me in my City.

-As a person who is looking for physioterapis i expect to see where to find clinic and how to easy make appointment.
+As a person who is looking for physioterapis i expect to see where to find clinic, what to expect from it and how to easy make appointment.

 ### Strategy
 My goal in design was to make a easy, minimalist and user-firendly website.
+I would like to display what ilness can be treated in clinic.

 ### Scope
 For future Ewelina clients, I wanted to provide them a overview of treatments and with what issues they can visit her clinic.
 I also wanted to make visible address of clinic and way of making an appointment.